Series 310 HWH Leveling System & Spacemaker Room Extension System

 4) A 1″X2″X6′ stick of lumber still will rapidly retract jacks if necessary, if I’m really in a big hurry.
 And doesn’t take up much room in the basement.

-So with the new springs, and new knowledge of operation, a regular lubeing schedule, along with a backup plan to retract any hesitant jacks, I’m good to go.
+So with the new springs, and new knowledge of operation, a regular lubing schedule, along with a backup plan to retract any hesitant jacks, I’m good to go.
 Don’t think I’ll be having any jacks rebuilt anytime soon.
 I limped along with a leaking jack on my Bounder for 12 years so I think my newer jacks will give me at least 10 years without a major overhaul.
+And none of these jacks have even a hint of a leak.